Great Pop Culture Debate

 BY Eric Rezsnyak

 Another episode of “Global All Stars,” yet more allegations of rigged judging.
-But this time the roles are reversed.
+But this time the typical narrative was reversed.
 For the first time in the entire competition, one of the pre-season Ru Girls (queens who had been judged by RuPaul previously) landed in the Bottom 2, and one of the non-English-speaking queens was allegedly pushed to the win.
 Were the results truly that scandalous?
 I don’t believe so.
 I think the placements this week were all justified, and ultimately it all shook out as it was supposed to.
-But if there’s one thing you can count on “Global All Stars” to accomplish, it is piss people off every single week.
+But if there’s one thing you can count on “Global All Stars” to accomplish, it is to piss people off every single week.

 Note that there will be spoilers below, and I STRONGLY encourage you to watch the episode before reading on.
 Not yet signed up for Paramount+?
 Click right here: